dywisor/roverlay/doc/rst/usage.rst

 System Dependency
    This declares that the *dependency string* could be a system dependency, e.g. a scientific library or a video encoder.

+Selfdep
+   This declares that the resolved dependency has to pass *selfdep validation*.
+While *selfdep* usually implies *package*, these types are not the same.
+The *package* type is applied to *dependency strings* based on their origin (DESCRIPTION field), whereas *selfdep* is a property of the resolving rule.

 Try other dependency types
    This declares that the *dependency string* can be resolved by ignoring its